fenago/recommendation-systems-python/Lab_7.md

 Here, we can see that while watching *Ratatouille,* Netflix recommends movies to me that are very similar to *Ratatouille*.
-All the top five recommended movies are all animated and produced by Disney Pixar*.*
+All the top five recommended movies are all animated and produced by Disney Pixar.

 However, animated movies are not the only genre I watch on Netflix.
 I also like watching drama and comedy.
-Netflix has a separate row of recommendations for me entitled [Top Picks for Rounak]*,* where it uses collaborative filtering to identify users similar to me and recommend movies that they have liked, but that I haven\'t watched:
+Netflix has a separate row of recommendations for me entitled [Top Picks for Rounak], where it uses collaborative filtering to identify users similar to me and recommend movies that they have liked, but that I haven\'t watched: